aeternity/aepp-sdk-docs/README.md

 - Wait for block
 - Respond

-We endeavour with the SDK to make this as convenient as possible.
+We endeavour with the SDKs to make this as convenient as possible.
 For the purpose of brevity, in the rest of this document the 'wait for block' will be omitted.

-Block generation is blockchain's heartbeat, and is the only way that on-block entities are aware of the passage of time.
+Block generation is a blockchain's heartbeat, and is the only way that on-block entities are aware of the passage of time.
 Oracles are created with a time-to-live (TTL), after which they expire from the chain.
 Queries sent to oracles are given a TTL.
-Block generation, as previously stated, averages to one per X minutes--but there is no guarantee that from one block to the next the interval will be this, or even close to it.
+Block generation, as previously stated, averages to one per 10 minutes--but there is no guarantee that from one block to the next the interval will be this, or even close to it.
 For activities which need to occur more rapidly side channels enable behaviour which is closer to interactive.

+Æternity will be implementing BlockchainNG in the near future, which will generate blocks every 10-15 seconds.
+While we wait for this, our Getting Started guide for developers includes instructions to speed up block generation for your private test network to approximately this speed.

-Blocks contain proof that a certain set of transactions have been committed to the chain--this is why we wait for a block containing our transaction to be mined before moving on to the next transaction.
+Blocks contain proof that a certain set of transactions have been committed to the chain--this is why we wait for a block containing our transaction to be mined before moving on to the next.
 The process by which this occurs is called *mining* and is outside the scope of this document.
-For more information on mining please consult the Æternity specification (OR SOMETHING ELSE..LINK?)
+For more information on mining please consult the Æternity specification.

 ### Naming Service
 The Æternity naming service related human-readable names to public keys for accounts and oracles.
 The naming system is designed for the zero-trust blockchain model, specifically in order to prevent malicious nodes from stealing names from clients connected to them.
 In order to prevent this, the model is: